Cyfrin/Updraft/courses/advanced-foundry/1-How-to-create-an-erc20-crypto-currency/3-erc20-manual-creation/+page.md

 I'm going to show you 2 different ways to create our own token, first the hard way and then a much easier way!

-You can begin by creating a new token token our `src` directory named `ManualToken.sol`.
+You can begin by creating a new token our `src` directory named `ManualToken.sol`.
 We can start this contract the same way we've been practicing this whole time (you'll get really familiar with this bit).

 ```solidity
 // SPDX-License-Identifier: MIT